 If you want to know how to earn passive income online, I have three words for you: diversified income portfolio.
-Just like in the real-time world, having money from multiple income streams is the smartest path to financial freedom.
+Just like in the real world, having money from multiple income streams is the smartest path to financial freedom.
 And when it comes to earning passive income online, it’s the best way to accomplish that mission.
 Now the question is: how can you generate multiple income streams online?
-Well, here are ten of the best ways to achieving that financial freedom, with passive income online.
+Well, here are ten of the best ways to achieving financial freedom, with passive income online.

 Sell your services

 This is without a doubt the most popular and most common method of earning money online, and there is a good reason for this: it’s one of the quickest ways to get started online.
 Some people earn a full-time income this way; others earn supplemental income.
 Of course depending on what you have to offer and the work involved can depend on how passive it is, but none the less many people do earn a passive income this way.

 Services offered online are nearly limitless.
 From providing graphic design, writing, editing, or even voice-over talent, if you have the skill you can collect cash for it.